PDF(785.7 KB) View with Adobe Reader on a variety of devices

 Step 2.
 Import the actual certificate.

-Navigate to Administration > System > Certificates > Certificate Management, click Import.
-If the admin role is assigned to the certificate service on the node would restart.
+1. As shown in this image, navigate to Administration > System > Certificates > Certificate Management, click Import.
+If the admin role is assigned to the certificate, the service on the node restarts.